stackitcloud/stackit-cli/docs/stackit_server_volume_detach.md

-## stackit beta
+## stackit server volume detach

-Contains beta STACKIT CLI commands
+Detaches a volume from a server

 ### Synopsis

-Contains beta STACKIT CLI commands.
-The commands under this group are still in a beta state, and functionality may be incomplete or have breaking changes.
+Detaches a volume from a server.

 ```
-stackit beta [flags]
+stackit server volume detach VOLUME_ID [flags]
 ```

 ### Examples

 ```
-  See the currently available beta commands
-  $ stackit beta --help

-  Execute a beta command
+  Detaches a volume with ID "xxx" from a server with ID "yyy"
-  $ stackit beta MY_COMMAND
+  $ stackit server volume detach xxx --server-id yyy
 ```

 ### Options

 ```
-  -h, --help   Help for "stackit beta"
+  -h, --help               Help for "stackit server volume detach"
+      --server-id string   Server ID
 ```

 ### Options inherited from parent commands